littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 -Job definitions now include "possible_pre_triggers" as seems to be needed now?
 -Bug fix: Moved army morale bonus in knight building to army modifiers section.
 -Bug fix: Added missing "add job" icons for some custom jobs.
+-Documentation: Added the "Cooperative Super-Sapience" info to the government thread.

 v1.5 (03-18-20) - Distributed Planning Systems Overhaul, Real Verne Updates -Distributed Planning Systems maintains its base bonus but now also allows for a new planet decision.
 This decision, "Run Recursive Audit," temporarily adds jobs with a mix of beneficial and problematic effects.
 After a year, the "audit" ends and a longer-term modifier to planet output is applied.
 The more specialized a planet is, the higher the likelihood of a beneficial outcome.